-Boxing for People with Parkinson Disease
+Boxing for People with Parkinson Disease in Calgary

 While not a cure for Parkinson’s or other brain conditions, physically intense exercise has been shown to help significantly with tremors and many other symptoms.
 The elements of a boxer’s training are highly related to these areas giving individuals a chance to be active participants in their own treatment while increasing overall fitness in an exciting social setting.
 Advances in neurological research have shown that the human brain’s potential for neuroplasticity has been greatly underestimated leaving a whole new exciting path of discovery lying ahead!

 Cost for classes: $15.00 per class for members or $20.00 per class for Punch Passes

 Regretfully no, we wish we had different news but we offered classes designed for people with lower mobility and/or with significant balance challenges for the first two years.
 We fought long and hard to keep these classes available to the Parkinson’s community however due to the lack of referrals and very low numbers for attendance we cancelled them permanently.
 If you are experiencing concerns with your balance/mobility and would like to get physically, cognitively and socially active there are two other excellent programs in Calgary that might work well for you: “Decidedly Jazz” (located downtown Calgary) or “Power Moves” (located in the South of Calgary at the Jewish Community Centre).
 Please contact these programs directly.